benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

 j^3(x,y) = (a_1 x + b_1 y)(a_2 x + b_2 y)(a_3 x + b_3 y)
 $$

 Our task now is to find suitable diffeomorphisms to bring this 3-jet into (one possible choice of) the distinct forms for the canonical singularities.
-The proposed factorised form of the 3-jet is particularly nice, as the 3 corank-2 singularities turn out to correspond to three possible cases for roots the jet polynomial, namely (i) real distinct roots, (ii) complex distinct roots and (iii) one pair of repeated real roots.
-We now go through these cases and discuss their geometries.
+The proposed factorised form of the 3-jet is particularly nice, as the three corank-2 singularities turn out to correspond to three possible cases for the roots of the jet polynomial, namely (i) real distinct roots, (ii) complex distinct roots and (iii) one pair of repeated real roots.
+We now go through each of these cases and discuss the respective geometries.

 #### D<sub>4</sub><sup>+</sup> hyperbolic umbilic